-- 1. Does he/she have an appointment to SGS?
+- 1. Do they have an appointment to SGS?

-- 2. What department is he/she with?
+- 2. What department are they with?

-- 3. Link to his/her website
+- 3. Link to their website

-- 4. A brief paragraph describing the expertise he/she will bring to the committee
+- 4. A brief paragraph describing the expertise they will bring to the committee

 A Chair or Graduate Coordinator must approve all Supervisory Committees prior to the first meeting.
 Please submit the list of Supervisory Committee members via e-mail to either Daphne (Downtown students) or Donna (Uptown students) as soon as possible.